 Lima in Peru

-The capital on the Pacific: History, districts, climate, cuisine, sights, and practical tips for travel planning.
+The capital on the Pacific: history, districts, climate, cuisine, sights and practical tips for travel planning.

-At a Glance
+At a glance

-Lima at a Glance
+Lima at a glance

 For a trip to Peru, Lima is particularly important because international flights usually arrive here.
-From here, many routes lead to Cusco, Machu Picchu, Arequipa, Paracas, Iquitos, or the north of the country.
+From here, many routes lead to Cusco, Machu Picchu, Arequipa, Paracas, Iquitos or the north of the country.

 History of Lima

-Location, Climate, and Garúa
+Location, climate and GarĆŗa

 For travel planning, the page Climate in Peru is also suitable.

-Important Districts for Visitors
+Important districts for visitors

 Miraflores

-Kennedy Park, Larcomar, and the coastal paths are among the well-known spots.
+Parque Kennedy, Larcomar and the coastal paths are among the well-known spots.
 For a first stay in Lima, Miraflores is often the easiest choice.

 Barranco